Andrew MacKinlay: Damages win

-On 1 October 2009, MacKinlay accepted a public apology and libel damages from the BBC over allegations made on BBC2's Newsnight programme that he proposed an amendment to a British government motion on expenses of MPs so he would benefit financially.
+On 1 October 2009, MacKinlay accepted a public apology and libel damages from the BBC over allegations made on BBC Two's Newsnight programme that he proposed an amendment to a British government motion on expenses of MPs so he would benefit financially.

 Ireland and the Commonwealth

 MacKinlay argued that initiatives should be taken to encourage Ireland to participate in the Commonwealth.
 He brought forward a motion on the issue in the House of Commons.
 Ireland had participated in the Commonwealth in the 1930s and 40s.
 Mackinlay's view was that historians were wrong to say that Ireland had left the Commonwealth in 1949.
 This was, he said, because the Commonwealth, to the extent that it existed, was nothing like the Commonwealth of today.
 He felt that the London Declaration formula that permitted republics to participate in the Commonwealth had not been offered to Ireland as an option, though he felt it was not too late to do so.
 He argued that Ireland should be formally invited to join and that the Commonwealth was its "natural place".